finchs1/task-api/README.md

 `curl -X DELETE http://localhost:8000/tasks/taskTitle`

-### Optionally, run unit tests for the list and create endpoints:
+### Optionally, run unit tests for the list endpoint and create endpoint:
 `python test.py`

 No output for the test indicates success.